VickoFranic/silex-starter-app/README.md

 - - -

-`At the moment, this project is just a bare-bones starter template without database connections, MVC structure etc.
-I will create a develop branch, where I am going to expand framework to full MVC application, so feel free to check it out.`
+`This is develop branch - it is in charge of expanding Silex to full blown MVC framework, but simply as posible.
+Check it out once in a while - stil work in progress.`